Estimated reading time: 3 minutes

 4. the potential for hail;

-5. fruit being generally battered, or becoming dirty.
+5. fruit being generally battered by the weather, or becoming dirty.

 Knowing when to prepare for rain